alapo/Literate-Programming/README.md

 # Zoom Links

 You should have received an email from REALISE once you registered with Zoom links for every module.
-If not, please visit the workshop's page on the REALISE website [here](https://events.ucalgary.ca/HBI-REALISE-Program/#!view/event/event_id/266920)
+Please make sure to check your SPAM folder.
+If you are still unable to find it, please visit the workshop's page on the REALISE website [here](https://events.ucalgary.ca/HBI-REALISE-Program/#!view/event/event_id/266920).

 # Survey